4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 - #### Glue Records
 	- 'Glues' together the domain and its nameservers that answer the query for that domain
 	- IF a nameserver is located in a different domain than the one being queried from the nameserver above the current one, a glue record is used to change domains.
-		- Without one, additional dns queries are requiered or possibly even a loop can be encountered
+		- Without one, additional dns queries are required or possibly even a loop can be encountered
-	- Usually needed when two domains use the same nameservers, creating a cyclic redundency
+	- Usually needed when two domains use the same nameservers, creating a cyclic redundancy
 		- A records can usually include both nameservers for a single domain
 	- Also usually needed when hosting your own authoritative name servers